MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 - `none`: No schemes are automatically generated.
 - `all`: A scheme is generated for every buildable target even if custom schemes are provided.
-- `top_level_only`: A scheme is generated for every top-level target even if custom schemes are provided.
-A top-level target in this context is one that is not depended upon by any other target in the Xcode project.

 The default value for `scheme_autogeneration_mode` is `auto`.